Monday, August 30, 2010

 So, do I pay $6.30 to $37.00 just to find out if Angie's list has any good data?
 I don't think so.
 It is like one of those "mystery box" auctions - where they auction off a box of goods, but you don't know what is in it.
 The auctioneer does, of course.
 And often it is just a box of junk.

 And if you Google "Angies List Rip-off" or "Angies List Sucks" you'd be surprised at the number of complaints people have about the site.
 Many compare it to the Better Business Bureau (BBB) which is an interesting analogy (and if you read my blog, you know how I feel about the BBB - worse than useless).
-Apparently, the people who are being evaluated by Angies list can join as contractor members (enhanced listing, $400) and also refute complaints.
+Apparently, according to some posts, the people who are being evaluated by Angies list can join as contractor members and also refute complaints.
 Some members report their complaints being deleted after a time.

 I found this blogsite, which is interesting, in that several "disinterested consumers" defend the site (I smell shilling!).
 Turns out any contractor can pay $400 for an "enhanced listing" on the site.
 Very interesting.
 And as the blogger notes, there is no way they can police the site to prevent someone from writing a laudatory review of their own business.